hamidghaedi/Unsupervised_Clustering_for_Gene_Expression_data/README.md

 In this step we need to filter out incomplete cases and low expressed genes, then transforming/normalizing gene expression values.
 Usually analysis would start from a raw count matrix comming from an RNA-seq experiment.
 Because there are a large number of features (gene) in such matrix , a feature selection step should be done to limit the analysis to those genes that possibly explain variation between samples in the cohort.
 To do so ;
 - For filteration: I keep those genes  that  have expression in 10% of samples with a count of 10 or higher.
-- For transformation/normalization : I  use variance stabilizing transformation (VST).
-I use ```vst``` function from ```DESeq2 packages``` which at the same time will normalize the raw count also.
+- For transformation/normalization : I  use variance stabilizing transformation (VST) implemented as ```vst``` function from ```DESeq2 packages``` which at the same time will normalize the raw count also.
 Using other type of transformation like Z score, log transformation are also quiet commmon.
 - For feature selection: I  select 2k, 4k and 6k top genes based on median absolute deviation (MAD) .
 A number of other methods like "feature selection based on the most variance", "feature dimension reduction and extraction based on Principal Component Analysis (PCA)", and "feature selection based on Cox regression model" could be applied.
 See bioconductor package [CancerSubtypes manual](http://www.bioconductor.org/packages/release/bioc/html/CancerSubtypes.html).

 Other approaches also could be used for example: